DistAlchemist/zookeeper-go/README.md

 TODO：

-* add replication log and view
-* add reconnect and resync based on log
-* send error back to client
+* Send error back to client
-* persistent Znode
+* Persistent Znode
 * ACK
+* Add view and other consensus algorithm

 ## Example

-You need to copy this project several times and change the zoo.cfg and const responseport in cmd/client/main.go to set address and port.
+You need to copy this project several times and change the settings in zoo.cfg and client.cfg to set address and port correctly.

-Test contains a basic example of this project.
+Local-test.zip contains a basic example of this project that has been set correctly

 By running: